 That is not the impression a church wants to leave with their first or second-time visitor.

-Lessons learned for your Church Greeter ministry
+Coaching Lessons for Your Church Greeter Ministry

-You church greeters affect the first impressions a church visitor will have, so here are two simple lessons as takeaways.
+Your church greeters affect the first impressions a church visitor will have, so here are two simple lessons as takeaways.

 The invasion of personal space can be an unintentional barrier to your first-time guest.

-Here is a similar tweet:
+Here is a similar Tweet:

 Nothing quite ruins my Sunday church experience like the 65-year-old greeter who tries to mouth kiss me every time I go.